• Skip to primary navigation

 For Meringue Ice Cream Yule Log Topping (Optional)

 To make the optional meringue topping, first prepare the meringue so that everything is ready to work with quickly.
-Whisk up 2 fresh egg whites with the sugar in an electric mixer and add the zest of an unwaxed clementine or half an orange.
+Whip up 2 fresh egg whites with the sugar in an electric mixer and add the zest of an unwaxed clementine or half an orange.

 spooning over French meringue on top of an ice cream yule log